Available for Interviews: Dr. Colleen Cira, Psy.D.

 We live in a scary world and the 24/7 access to all of the scariness due to the technology era and social media is too much for anyone to handle.
 Most of us struggle to watch or read about real-life atrocities and may have some mild anxiety symptoms as a result.
 We may avoid the content entirely, experience intrusive and/or ruminating thoughts about the disaster, feel inclined to research it more, or talk about it excessively.
 When we witness or read about something incredibly disturbing, these are all commonplace and should fade in a matter of days.

-- Perhaps the tragedy reminds you of your own tragedy or engenders feelings of horror and helplessness which remind you of a terrible time in your own life.
+- The Story Triggers Intense Emotions or Symptoms.
+Perhaps the tragedy reminds you of your own tragedy or engenders feelings of horror and helplessness which remind you of a terrible time in your own life.
 Regardless, if the symptoms are really intense and/or last more than a couple of weeks, it’s time to get some professional help.

-- Whether or not your symptoms are intense or mild, last a day or two or a couple of weeks, if you are feeling upset on a regular basis by all of the scary things happening in the world, it’s probably helpful to explore your boundaries about keeping up with current events.
+- Experiencing Upset Feelings on a Regular Basis.
+Whether or not your symptoms are intense or mild, last a day or two or a couple of weeks, if you are feeling upset on a regular basis by all of the scary things happening in the world, it’s probably helpful to explore your boundaries about keeping up with current events.
 It’s one thing to have an idea of what’s going on in the world—it’s an entirely different thing to ingest current events constantly throughout your day.

-- It’s Ok to set some limits about when, where, and how often you will read or listen to the news.
-It’s Ok to give yourself permission to not read click-bait stories on Facebook.
-It’s Ok to tell a friend you’re just not up for talking about whatever the recent tragedy is.
+It’s Okay to set some limits about when, where, and how often you will read or listen to the news.
+It’s okay to give yourself permission to not read click-bait stories on Facebook.
+It’s Okay to tell a friend you’re just not up for talking about whatever the recent tragedy is.
 And it’s more than okay, it’s healthy and necessary to set some boundaries.